ashwinravi1259/docs-test-fork/docs/agent-wallet/intro.md

 The Lit Agent Wallet (LAW) is a powerful tool that enables secure delegation of wallet operations through a system of administrators, delegatees, tools, and policies.
 It's built on top of [Programmable Key Pairs (PKPs)](../user-wallets/pkps/overview.md) and provides a flexible framework for managed wallet access.

+The full repository for the Lit Agent Wallet is available on [GitHub](https://github.com/LIT-Protocol/agent-wallet).

 ## Core Concepts

 ### Admin